Fresno State beats Boise State 28-16 for Mountain West title – KION546

 Boise State controlled the game early but struggled to find the end zone, clinging to a 3-0 lead late in the first half.
 But that all changed when Fresno State scored two touchdowns in a span of 2:36 right before halftime.

-Nikko Remigio’s electric 70-yard punt return snaking back and forth across the field sparked Fresno State.
-On the ensuing possession, defensive player of the game Cameron Lockridge intercepted the first of two passes, returning it 25 yards to the Broncos’ 17-yard line.
+Remigio’s electric return snaking back and forth across the field sparked Fresno State before defensive player of the game Cameron Lockridge intercepted the first of two passes, returning it 25 yards to the Broncos’ 17-yard line.
 Three plays later, Jordan Mims scored on a 2-yard run to put the Bulldogs up 14-3.
 They never relinquished the lead.

-After Boise State edged within 14-9 in the third quarter, Fresno State took advantage of a roughing the punter penalty on fourth-and-15 to breathe new life into the drive.
-Haener finished with a 22-yard scoring strike to Zane Pope.
-He tacked on another scoring drive on the next possession to put the game out of reach.
+After Boise State edged within 14-9 in the third quarter, Fresno State tacked on two more touchdowns in the fourth quarter to put the game out of reach.

 Jordan Mims rushed for 83 yards and a pair of scores for Fresno State.